tauhid92/InterviewQuestions/FrontEnd/Drawer/README.md

 - You should be able to close the Drawer after it is visible.
 - This is a test mostly about HTML/CSS layout.
 No need to over-engineer state, consider reusablitly, or other use cases.
 - Add as many files/folders as you need.
-- You can alter any and all of the css except by adding height/width to .box or .container.

 ---